TimoKoerber/laravel-one-time-operations/README.md

 ### Force different queue for all operations

-You can ignore the `$queue` attribute of all operation files by providing the `--queue` option in the artisan call:
+You can provide the `--queue` option in the artisan call.
+The given queue will be used for all operations, ignoring the `$queue` attribute in the class.

 ```shell
 php artisan operations:process --queue=redis  // force redis queue